FRACerqueira/RingBufferPlus/docs/maxbuffer.md

 [**CreateBuffer**](createbuffer.md)

 ## Documentation
-Sets the maximum capacity of items in the buffer.
+Sets the maximum capacity of items in the buffer.</br>
 When not set, MaxBuffer is the same value of [CreateBuffer](createbuffer.md).

 ### Methods